Shimon Shkop

-Shimon Yehuda Shkop (שמעון שקופ; 1860 – October 22, 1939) was a rosh yeshiva (dean) of the Yeshiva of Telshe and then of Yeshiva Shaar HaTorah of Grodno, and a Talmid Chacham (Talmudic scholar).
+Shimon Yehuda Shkop (שמעון שקופ; 1860 – October 22, 1939) was Rosh Yeshiva (dean) of the Yeshiva of Telshe, and later of Yeshiva Shaar HaTorah of Grodno.
+Having innovated a style of Torah study, applying both to Halacha and to Talmud, he was widely regarded as a major Talmid Chacham (Talmudic scholar).

+Biography

 Early life

-Shkop was born in Torez, today in Belarus, in 1860.
+Shkop was born in Torez, today in Ukraine, in 1860.
 At the age of twelve he went to study in the Mir Yeshiva for two years.
-He then traveled to the Volozhin yeshiva where he studied with Naftali Zvi Yehuda Berlin for six years.
+He then traveled to the Volozhin yeshiva where he studied under Naftali Zvi Yehuda Berlin, "Netziv", for six years.
 His study partners included Chaim Ozer Grodzinski.
+Shkop also joined the chaburah of Rav Chaim Soloveitchik, "Chaim Brisker", analyzing the gemara using what would come to be called the "Brisker derech"; he was thus among the first students exposed to the new approach.

 Telz and Grodno

 Shkop married a niece of Eliezer Gordon, and in 1884 was appointed a rosh mesivta at Telz Yeshiva, where he remained for 18 years.

-While there, he developed a system of Talmudic study which became known as the "Telz way of learning;" this combined the logical analysis of Chaim Soloveitchik with the simplicity and clarity of Naftali Zvi Yehuda Berlin.
+While there, he developed a system of Talmudic study which became known as the "Telz way of learning;" this approach combined the above influences:- the logical analysis and penetrating insights of Rav.
+Chaim Brisker and the simplicity and clarity of Netziv.

-In 1903, he became rabbi of Moltsh, and in 1907 of Bransk.
-Among his students in Moltsh was Yechezkel Sarna, who studied under Shkop for a year in 1906, before leaving to the Slabodka yeshiva when Shkop himself left.
+In 1903, he became rabbi of Malech (Малеч) (present day Belarus), and in 1907 of Bransk.
+Among his students in Malech was Yechezkel Sarna, who studied under Shkop for a year in 1906, before leaving to the Slabodka yeshiva when Shkop himself left.

 From 1920 to 1939 he was Rosh Yeshiva of the Yeshiva Sha'ar HaTorah in Grodno.